farshed/go-pong/README.md

 ## Pong

-A rudimentary implementation of [Atari Pong](https://en.wikipedia.org/wiki/Pong) using Golang and SDL2.
+A rudimentary single-player implementation of [Atari Pong](https://en.wikipedia.org/wiki/Pong) using Golang and SDL2.

 ## Play